Low mood and depression

-If you're still feeling down after a couple of weeks, talk to your GP or speak to a Breathing Space advisor on 0800 83 85 87 (Mon-Fri 6pm to 2am, 24 hours at the weekend).
+If you’re still feeling down after a couple of weeks, talk to your GP or speak to a Breathing Space advisor on 0800 83 85 87 (Mon to Fri 6pm to 2am, 24 hours at the weekend).

-If you are feeling distressed, in a state of despair or suicidal outwith these hours you can contact NHS 24 on 111 or Samaritans on 116 123 (24 hours, 7 days a week).
+If you’re feeling distressed, in a state of despair or suicidal out with these hours you can contact NHS 24 on 111 or Samaritans on 116 123 (24 hours, 7 days a week).

 What types of help are available?

-If you are diagnosed with depression, your GP will discuss all of the available treatment options with you, including self-help, talking therapies and antidepressants.
+If you’re diagnosed with depression, your GP will discuss all of the available treatment options with you, including self-help, talking therapies and antidepressants.